-- Obtaining your asking price or very close to it; and - Making the sale sooner
+- · Obtaining your asking price or very close to it; and - Making the sale sooner

-Through expert local knowledge, your agent can establish a realistic expectation for your home based on its location, age, size, features and market variables such as interest rates, demand and the availability of financing.
-The sale price of your home should be based on prices recently achieved for similar properties locally.
-If someone suggests that you could obtain a much higher price than seems realistic, ask to see the evidence supporting their opinion.
+Through expert local knowledge, your agent can establish a realistic appraisal for your home based on its location, age, size, features and market variables such as interest rates, demand and the availability of financing.
+Avoid the temptation to be excessively influenced by the experiences other people have had in the sale of their homes.
+The sale price of your home should be based on prices achieved recently for similar properties within your neighbourhood.
+Question the motives of anyone who may suggest that you could obtain a higher price and ask what evidence supports their opinion.
 Remember, the true value of your property will, ultimately, be determined by the purchaser and the purchaser will rely heavily on prices achieved recently by comparable properties.

-Pricing for the market
+Pricing for the Market

-If your asking price is too high, you could close out the most important ingredient of real estate selling a combination of buyers competing for homes in your price range at the same time.
-Overpricing can lead to purchasers expecting more features within your property and being disappointed when it doesn't measure up.
-Buyers quickly reject properties they perceive to be overpriced and this can areatly extend your selling period.
-While some buyers will submit a lower offer anyway, many buyers are too embarrassed to make offers substantially below your asking price.
-Therefore unrealistically priced properties tend to receive far fewer offers.
+If your asking price is too high, you could close out the most important ingredient of real estate selling - a combination of qualified prospective purchasers who are looking for homes in your price range at the same time.
+Overpricing will lead to purchasers having higher expectations of your property.
+This leads to their disappointment and your lost opportunity.
+Buyers quickly reject properties they perceive to be overpriced.
+This can greatly extend the selling period.
+While a prospective buyer might submit a lower offer, many buyers are embarrassed to make offers that are substantially below your asking price so unrealistically priced properties tend not to receive offers.

-Buyer/seller psychology
+Buyer/ Seller Psychology

-In any buyer/seller relationship, it's normal for the seller to ask "I wonder if I should have asked for more"?
+In any buyer/seller relationship, it's normal for the seller to ask themselves "I wonder if I should have asked for more?"
 On the other hand, the buyer may question whether they could have paid less.
 The art of negotiation is crucial to success and this is your agent's area of expertise.

-Knowing the right time to stand firm, or when to yield, requires experience and a heightened ability to sense the buyer's intent and motivation.
-A realistic asking price is key to obtaining a timely, successful sale.
+Knowing the right time to stand firm, and when to yield, requires experience and a heightened ability to sense the buyer's intent and level of motivation.
+Key to obtaining a timely, successful sale is a realistic asking price in the first place.